stduhpf/universalis/README.md

 Thanks to all the folks at the shaderLabs Discord server for inspiring me and motivating me to keep this project alive.

 And thanks to the 5 people who tried my shaderpack who made me keep going with this mess.

+if you want to contact me, or give me money via paypal, heres' my adress: stduhpf.dev@gmail.com